Separation of church and state: Germany

 The German constitution guarantees freedom of religion, but there is not a complete separation of church and state in Germany.
 Officially recognized religious bodies operate as Körperschaften des öffentlichen Rechts (corporations of public law, as opposed to private).
 For recognized religious communities, some taxes (Kirchensteuer) are collected by the state; this is at the request of the religious community and a fee is charged for the service.
 Religious instruction is an optional school subject in Germany.
 The German State understands itself as neutral in matters of religious beliefs, so no teacher can be forced to teach religion.
 But on the other hand, all who do teach religious instruction need an official permission by their religious community.
 The treaties with the Holy See are referred to as concordats whereas the treaties with Protestant Churches and umbrellas of Jewish congregations are called "state treaties".
 Both are the legal framework for cooperation between the religious bodies and the German State at the federal as well as at the state level.

 Greece

-In Greece, there is considerable controversy about the separation between the State and the Church, causing many debates in the public sphere regarding if there shall be a more radical change in the Article 3, which is maintaining the Eastern Orthodox Church of Christ as the prevailing religion of the country.
+In Greece, there is considerable controversy about the separation between the State and the Church, causing many debates in the public sphere regarding if there shall be a more radical change in the Article 3, which is maintaining the Greek Orthodox Church of Christ as the prevailing religion of the country.
 The actual debate concerning the separation of the Church from the State often becomes a tool for polarization in the political competition.
 More specifically, Article 3 of the Greek constitution argues the following: